 You’ll be awarded a Statement of Attainment instead of a full qualification.
 See the Competency Not Achieved Policy.

-Students must meet all course requirements including the qualification of sea service prior to certification.
+Students must meet all course requirements including the qualification of sea service (where relevant) prior to certification.

 Sea School International is committed to providing equal opportunity to all students.
 We are mindful of the diversity of people in our classes and cater for this in our teaching and testing methods.